 Criminal Penalties for a DUI in California

-In addition to the costs and fees involved with a DUI charge, there are several criminal penalties a defendant can suffer as well.
-These penalties increase in severity, depending on whether the crime is prosecuted as a misdemeanor or a felony.
+In addition to the costs and fees involved with a DUI charge, a defendant can also suffer several criminal penalties.
+These penalties increase in severity depending on whether the crime is prosecuted as a misdemeanor or a felony.

 Generally, if this is your first offense, and if no one was killed or badly injured, then chances are good that the charge will be prosecuted as a misdemeanor.
 The most common sentence for a first-time offense is a term of probation that lasts between three and five years.
 As a condition of your probation, you may be subject to the following: